MobilityData/gtfs.org/docs/extensions/flex.md

 <a class="button no-icon" href="https://github.com/google/transit/issues/382" target="_blank">See the full proposal</a>

-## WIP: Base Implementation
+## GTFS-Flex: Service Discovery
-We have opened an issue to cover the base implementation of GTFS-Flex.
+We have opened an issue to cover the service discovery of GTFS-Flex.
 Using this incremental approach should allow us to better establish a strong base for consensus.

-🔭 Scope of GTFS-Flex: Base Implementation
+🔭 Scope of GTFS-Flex: Service Discovery

 Based on what has already been tested in the field, we see GTFS-Flex solving the following key use cases: